reversesh3ll/hyprsplitrow/README.md

 # hyprsplitrow

-`hyprsplitrow` is a Hyprland layout plugin for large single-monitor setups where one physical display behaves like two independent regions.
+`hyprsplitrow` is a Hyprland layout plugin for large single-monitor setups (such as ultrawide monitors) where one physical display behaves like two independent regions.

 Choose a split direction with `setsplitaxis`: